wi-fi-analyzer/rpivot/README.md

 This tool is Python 2.6-2.7 compatible and has no dependencies beyond the standard library.
 It has client-server architecture.
 Just run the client on the machine you want to tunnel the traffic through.
 Server should be started on pentester's machine and listen to incoming connections from the client.

-Tested on Kali Linux, Windows 7, Mac OS X El Capitan.
+Tested on Kali Linux, Solaris 10, Windows 7, Mac OS X El Capitan.

-Static client binaries for linux_x64 and windows compiled with pyinstaller are also available.

 Usage example
 -------------